giavudangle/pook-book-server/README.md

 - **ORDER** contains : ID, userID, Name, Address, Phone, Date, PaymentMethod, Status and Total Amount
    - An Order has one to many Order_Detail and an Order_Detail belongs to one ORDER

 - **USER** contains : ID, Name, Email, Password, Address(opt), Phone(opt), ImageUrl(opt) and PushTokens ( for technical implementation )
-   - Customer who want to buy Product must Login.
-PookBook also accept Customer register new account for being new User
    - A User has one to many Order and an order belongs to one User

 - **CART** contains : ID, userID, productID,Quantity